Skip to content

 }

-sentry.dsnunsetSentry DSN; sensitive prompt/tool content is redacted
+sentry.dsnunsetSentry DSN; sensitive prompt and tool content is redacted

-sandbox.boost.cpusunsetTemporary CPU limit used by /pi-sandbox boost
+sandbox.boost.cpus2Temporary CPU limit applied by /pi-sandbox boost

-sandbox.boost.memoryunsetTemporary memory limit used by /pi-sandbox boost
+sandbox.boost.memory4gTemporary memory limit applied by /pi-sandbox boost

 slack.replyModetop-levelSlack response mode: top-level or thread